srp/mem/doc/source/algorithm.rst

 `SCons <http://www.scons.org>`_ and similar build systems have already demonstrated that builds could be composed using function or method evaluation.
 Obviously to use memoization, we'll have to find a way to make these pure, or effectively pure.
-When viewed from linguistically, build steps are not pure as they involve mutations on the file system.
+When viewed linguistically, build steps are not pure as they involve mutations on the file system.
 However, if we define pure to include the file results of a build step, then we can consider it to be pure as long as we can include such in the memoization process.

-Additionally, we're memoizing across multiple process invocations, we'll also have to find a way to consistently and durably hash and cache.
+Additionally, since we're memoizing across multiple process invocations, we'll also have to find a way to consistently and durably hash and cache.